-3. Impact: Construction activities Would Increase Particulate Matter Emissions.
+Impact: Construction activities Would Increase Particulate Matter Emissions.

 Modeling conducted by SMAQMD has indicated that applying basic construction rules will ensure that impacts will not be significant provided that construction is limited to no more than 15 acres of active grading.
 On a project of this size, it is unreasonable to assume that construction will be limited to such a small area.
-The Project will generate particulate matter emissions which exceed thresholds.
+The Project will generate particulate matter emissions that exceed thresholds.
 (Significant)

 Finding: The EIR did not identify any changes or alterations that could be required in, or incorporated into, the Project to substantially reduce the particulate matter emissions from construction activities because it would be unreasonable to expect that construction activities could be limited to 15 acres of active grading per day in a project of this size.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.